nikitavoloboev/data/programming-languages/rust/rust-libraries/rust-libraries.md

 - [version-sync](https://github.com/mgeisler/version-sync) - Keep your Version Numbers in Sync with Cargo.toml.
 - [Rust core for native Android and iOS apps](https://github.com/ivanschuetz/rust_android_ios) - How to use a shared Rust core in native Android and iOS apps.
 - [Roogle](https://roogle.hkmatsumoto.com/) - Rust API search engine, which allows you to search functions by names and type signatures. ([Code](https://github.com/hkmatsumoto/roogle))
+- [Panamax](https://github.com/panamax-rs/panamax) - Tool to mirror the Rust and crates.io repositories, for offline usage of rustup and cargo.